You probably won't understand this picture unless you are a Malaysian/Singaporean. :D

 I'd like to ride the wind to fly home.

-s are much too high and cold for me.
+Yet I fear the crystal and jade mansions are much too high and cold for me.

 Dancing with my moon-lit shadow

-It does not seem like the hum
+It does not seem like the human world

 The moon rounds the red mansion Stoops to silk-pad doors